jerry871002/jerry871002.github.io/content/posts/k8s-journey.md

 Today, I’m proud to say I’ve passed both the **CKAD (Certified Kubernetes Application Developer)** and the **CKA (Certified Kubernetes Administrator)** exams.

-This post is a personal reflection on my journey learning Kubernetes, from the initial confusion and imposter syndrome, to eventually earning two certifications that felt completely out of reach at the beginning.
+This post reflects on my journey learning Kubernetes, from the initial confusion and imposter syndrome, to eventually earning two certifications that felt completely out of reach at the beginning.
 If you're just getting started with Kubernetes or wondering how to approach learning it, I hope this can give you some perspective (and maybe save you some missteps along the way).

 ## Where It All Started

-Back in early 2023, during my first year at Aalto University, I took a course called *Designing and Building Scalable Web Applications*.
+Back in late 2022, during my first year at Aalto University, I took a course called *Designing and Building Scalable Web Applications*.
 [One of our projects](https://github.com/jerry871002/jodel-like-app) in the course was to deploy a web app that could auto-scale based on load, seemed straightforward enough, right?

 Not quite.